-11. Comments on Proposed Financing Order
+12. Comments on Proposed Decision

-This proposed Financing Order was mailed to the parties in accordance with § 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
-Comments were filed on July 19, 2022, by PG&E. No reply comments were filed.
+This proposed Financing Order was mailed to the parties in accordance with Section 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
+No comments were received.